Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/getting-started/download.md

 ---
 layout: docs
 title: Download
-description: Download Boosted to get the compiled CSS and JavaScript, source code, or include it with your favorite package managers like npm, Bower, and more.
+description: Download Boosted to get the compiled CSS and JavaScript, source code, or include it with your favorite package managers like npm, Bower, RubyGems, and more.
 group: getting-started
 toc: true
 ---

-## Boosted CSS and JS
+## Compiled CSS and JS

-**Download Bootsted's ready-to-use code to easily drop into your project.** Includes compiled and minified versions of all our CSS bundles (default, grid only, or Reboot only) and JavaScript plugins.
-Doesn't include documentation or source files.

-**Current version:** v{{ site.current_version}}
+Download ready-to-use compiled code for **Boosted v{{ site.current_version}}** to easily drop into your project, which includes:

+- Compiled and minified CSS bundles (default, grid-only, and Reboot-only)
+- Compiled and minified JavaScript plugins

+This doesn't include documentation, source files, or any optional JavaScript dependencies (jQuery and Popper.js).

 <a href="{{ site.download.dist }}" class="btn btn-lg btn-secondary">Download Boosted</a>

 ## Source files

-**Want to compile Boosted with your project's asset pipeline?** Choose this option to download our source Sass, JavaScript, and documentation files.
-Requires a Sass compiler, [Autoprefixer](https://github.com/postcss/autoprefixer), and [some setup]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/build-tools/#tooling-setup).
+Compile Bootstrap with your own asset pipeline by downloading our source Sass, JavaScript, and documentation files.
+This option requires some additional tooling:

+- Sass compiler (Libsass or Ruby Sass is supported) for compiling your CSS.
+- [Autoprefixer](https://github.com/postcss/autoprefixer) for CSS vendor prefixing

+Should you require [build tools]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/build-tools/#tooling-setup), they are included for developing Bootstrap and it's docs, but they're likely unsuitable for your own purposes.

 <a href="{{ site.download.source }}" class="btn btn-secondary">Download source</a>